Formalizing Multimedia Recommendation through Multimodal Deep Learning: Implementation and benchmarking (RQ3)

-However, the most surprising behavior involves the analysis of the \textbf{beyond-accuracy} performance.
-While several works depict the most recent approaches in multimedia recommendation (i.e., LATTICE, BM3, and FREEDOM) as dominating the accuracy level, the same does not hold for other metrics accounting for novelty, diversity, and popularity bias.
-Indeed, the only observable trend in this setting is that GRCN and VBPR steadily settle as best-performing algorithms.
-Particularly, it is worth pointing out how both approaches can strike a sufficient trade-off between accuracy and beyond-accuracy measures, where VBPR can even reach quite high performance on beyond-accuracy without giving up on accuracy that much.
-Once again, such observations corroborate what has recently been pointed out in similar works~\cite{DBLP:conf/kdd/MalitestaCPDN23, DBLP:journals/corr/abs-2308-12911}, by extending the analysis to additional datasets and multimedia recommendation systems.
+However, the most surprising behaviors involves the analysis of the \textbf{beyond-accuracy} performance.
+First, we notice that, differently from what observed in the accuracy analysis, the classical recommendation approaches almost always settle as second-to-best solutions under beyond-accuracy metrics, surpassing most of the multimedia counterparts.
+Additionally, when considering the multimedia recommendation scenario only, models dominating the accuracy performance such as LATTICE, BM3, and FREEDOM cannot provide similar results on the other metrics accounting for novelty, diversity, and popularity bias.
+Indeed, the only observable trend in this setting is that GRCN steadily settle as best-performing algorithms.
+Particularly, it is worth pointing out how this approach can strike a sufficient trade-off between accuracy and beyond-accuracy measures.
+Once again, such observations corroborate what has recently been pointed out in similar works~\cite{DBLP:conf/kdd/MalitestaCPDN23, DBLP:conf/mmir/MalitestaCPN23}, by extending the analysis to additional datasets and recommendation systems.